-GSA3.4.1 Approach to the assessment of main and minor species A
+GSA3.4.1 Approach to the assessment of main and minor species \(\)

-The MSC requirements in P2 apply particularly to those species that are defined as 'main' species, according to their importance in the fishery, or by virtue of their low resilience (see specific criteria in the CR and below).
+The MSC requirements in P2 apply particularly to those species that are defined as 'main' species, according to their importance in the fishery, or by virtue of their low resilience.
 Requirements are specified for such 'main' species at each of the 60, 80 and 100 SG levels.
 Additional separate requirements are specified for the remaining 'minor' species, but only at the 100 level.
 Similar arrangements are specified both for primary and secondary species and for habitats, and for the Outcome, Management and Information PIs for each component.
 No such distinction is made for the ETP component, where all species are scored at 60, 80 and 100.